 Finding community and companionship at Five Star

 There’s certainly no shortage of stories of new couples and friends that met in a Five Star Senior Living community.
 Every day at one of our communities across the U.S. brings more opportunities for connection from fun and diverse activities to a stress-free, independent lifestyle that allows more time for the things—and people—that matter most.
 Take it from Henry and Joyce: “Life isn’t over after 90, you can live and love.”
-Call one of our senior living experts at (757) 797-6866 or find a Five Star community near you to learn more and start your next chapter of life—and possibly love—with us.
+Contact one of our senior living experts or find a Five Star community near you to learn more and start your next chapter of life—and possibly love—with us.